ameentalahmeh/inventory-manager/README.md

 # How to run project
  - Open your terminal.
- - Clone the project repo via `git clone https://github.com/ameentalahmeh/erpmax-test.git` command, then `cd erpmax-test`.
+ - Clone the project repo via `git clone https://github.com/ameentalahmeh/inventory-manager.git` command, then `cd inventory-manager`.
  - Create your MySQL database.
     - Note: You can use the pushed `products_store_db.sql` file to prepare your database tables.
  - Configure your database to connect with the Flask API through editing `yaml.db` file, and update enviroment variables with your database details.